nevella/alcina/framework/servlet/src/cc/alcina/framework/servlet/sync/readme.md

 * __apply deltas__: (C, B' delta) >> C :: (A, B delta) >> A

-get the models
-transform to common format,
-merge common formats
-generate deltas
-apply deltas
+get the models (domain specific code) transform to common format (maybe use a 'GraphTransformer') merge common formats (MergeRequestDispatcher or SyncDispatcher) generate deltas (done as part of above, SyncMerger) apply deltas (done as part of above, FlatDeltaPersister)

 ### SyncDispatchToken: